mdiez/pyCZDS/README.md

 The client handles the authentication with the API transparently.
 It will authenticate with the first call of any method, and will retain the acquired token for subsequent requests.
 When the token expires, it will renew the authentication automatically.

-### Getting zonefile download links
+### Getting zone file download URLs
-The following command will retrieve a list of all zonefiles the account is authorized to access.
+The following command will retrieve a list of all zone files the account is authorized to access.
 It returns a `list` with the respective URLs.

 ```
-print(c.get_zone_download_links())
+print(c.get_zonefiles_list())
 # [
     'https://czds-download-api.icann.org/czds/downloads/net.zone',
     ...
     'https://czds-download-api.icann.org/czds/downloads/com.zone'
 ]
 ```
-Requests for accessing additional zonefiles can be made online under this [link](https://czds.icann.org/zone-request/add).
+Requests for accessing additional zone files can be made online under this [link](https://czds.icann.org/zone-request/add).

-### Requesting the headers for a zonefile
+### Requesting the headers for a zone file
-The following command will retrieve the headers for a specified zonefile.
+Using one of the links received via `get_zonefiles_list()`, the following command will retrieve the headers for a specified zonefile.
 It returns a `dict`:
 ```
 print(c.head_zonefile('https://czds-download-api.icann.org/czds/downloads/vision.zone'))
 # {